alexsweeten/snacc/README.md

 * Input: Table of cluster assignments & distance matrix of NCD values
 * Output: Sequence similarity network

-The compression stage of this pipeline is where we will focus the bulk of our development towards.
-Finally, we would like to package this pipeline into a conda package to make it easy for users to run this pipeline and not have any dependency issues.
+I currently have a naive implementation of the compression stage, however it requires many optimizations.
+During development, we will benchmark each stage of the pipeline and compare the runtime and memory requirements to other similarity metrics.
+We will also apply our pipeline towards datasets of pathogenic bacteria & viruses.
+Finally, I would like to package this pipeline into a conda package to make it easy for users to run on their own machines.

-# Hackathon pre-requisities & structure
+# Hackathon pre-requisities

-I have initialized this repository with a number of issues for participants to work on.
-As work gets completed, I will add more issues as they become available.

-For communication, we plan to use a Slack channel.
-If you are uncomfortable, don't fret!
-We
-Knowledge of compression algorithms/information theory is not required, but would be nice to know.
+Python is the name of the game here.
+If you would like to participate in this project but don't feel comfortable working in Python, there are options to work more on the visualiztion side of this pipeline.
+Participants stronger in molecular biology can work with our bacterial & viral datasets, and organize our clustering in a way that shows our results are biologically meaningful.

+No background reading is required, however if you are interested I've included some links to lossless data compression algorithms, clustering methods, and other similairity tools which may prove useful.

 # Dependencies
-Dependencies are not finalized and will be updated here.
+Dependencies are not yet finalized, and will be updated here.
 Most likely we will require:
 - [`python3`](https://python.org)
 - [`numpy`](https://numpy.org)
 - [`scipy`](https://scipy.org)